 Your dinner seating may be early or late (about 5 pm or 8 pm) although some ships now have freestyle dining where you are not assigned to a specific time (pros & cons later here).

 Think that's it for the day?
 Nope, you forgot the late night buffet which is usually around 11:30 so it's not really the "midnight" buffet anymore.
 Oh and did I forget to mention the ice cream parlor and on some ships there is a patisserie and/or a pizza bar?
 These are open at various times throughout the day.
 And one last thing.
-There is also room service.
+There may be room service.